 One version requires you to melt the mozzarella and form a dough that can then be rolled out with a rolling pin.
 The other version does not require you to melt the cheese first, but it can’t be rolled out – it has to be spread.

 I don’t have a major preference for one over the other.
 They both have their pros.
 So I’m going to give you both methods here and you can decide which one you want to use.
 Or try them both, and then decide.

 The more popular way to make this low-carb dough is to melt the cheese and form an actual dough.

 Here are the steps to follow for this version:

 - Melt the mozzarella cheese and cream cheese together in a bowl.
 You can do this easily in the microwave.
 Stir it together before starting.
 Cream cheese has a way of exploding in the microwave when it’s on its own.
 Microwave for a total of 90 seconds, in 30 second intervals, stirring in between.

-- Add the flour and egg.
+- Add the flour, egg and baking powder.
 Stir it all together.
 Then knead it either by hand or in a food processor or stand mixer with the dough paddle.
 It takes about 3 minutes of kneading by hand to incorporate all the ingredients.

 - Roll out the dough and put it on a baking sheet with a parchment paper lining.
 Do not use tin foil.
 It will stick.

 - Bake.
 Then add toppings and bake until the toppings are hot and bubbly.